Non-Economic Damages Under the No-Fault Insurance Law

 Tort Threshold – Serious Impairment of Body Function

 The “tort threshold” is crossed when someone who has been injured in an auto accident is able to demonstrate a “serious impairment of body function” due to injuries he or she has received from the crash.
-The statutory definition of an “objectively manifested impairment of an important body function that affects the person’s general ability to lead his or her normal life” can be easier to understand when thought of as three separate tests instead of just one threshold test, as it requires that three separate and distinct elements be met:
+The statutory definition of “serious impairment of body function” as stated in MCL 500.3135(5) can be easier to understand when thought of as three separate tests instead of just one threshold test, as it requires that three separate and distinct elements be met:

-- The objectively manifested impairment must be to an “important body function.”
+- The objectively manifested impairment must be to an “important body function,” “which is a body function of great value, significance, or consequence to the injured person.”
+(MCL 500.3135(5)(b))

-There are other limitations to filing a third-party auto negligence lawsuit.
-For example, a lawsuit cannot be filed if at the time of a car accident the injured person did not meet the requirements of MCL 500.3101.
-Meaning, someone cannot file a lawsuit if she is uninsured at the time of the auto accident, no matter how catastrophic or severe the injuries or how negligent the driver who caused those injuries is.
+- A lawsuit cannot be filed if at the time of a car accident the injured person did not meet the insurance requirements of MCL 500.3101.
+In other words, a car accident victim who was “uninsured” at the time of a car crash is prohibited from filing a lawsuit for pain and suffering damages.
+This is true regardless of how catastrophic or severe his or her injuries are and/or how negligent the driver was who caused those injuries.

 Keep in mind, there is no mini tort for motorcycle damage under Michigan law.